monkeytypegame/monkeytype/CONTRIBUTING.md

    - In the Firebase console, go to `Authentication > Sign-in method`
    - Click on `Email/Password`, enable it, and save
-   - Click on `Google`, add a support email and save
+   - Click on `Google`, adFd a support email and save

 #### Mongo Setup